Club Street: Singapore's hottest dining destination

 Restaurant operators are jostling for prime real estate in converted shop houses to anchor their presence in this historic area, now one of the hottest dining enclaves in the city.

-“The old world charm of these rows of old Chinese shop houses adds a sense of history and identity to Club Street,” says Toni Rossetti, chef-patron of Noti Restaurant and Bar, who occupies two units of shop house space at Club Street.
+“The old world charm of these rows of old Chinese shop houses adds a sense of history and identity to Club Street,” says Toni Rossetti, chef-patron of Noti Restaurant and Bar, who occupies two units of shop house space on Club Street.

 “This unique atmosphere cannot be replicated in a modern building.”